qbicsoftware/data-model-lib/doc/examples.md

 Each object contains a schema within which can be used to test if a parsed file tree conforms to the expected structure.
 The validation itself is performed via the `SchemaLoader` class provided by the [Everit](https://github.com/everit-org/json-schema) package.

-## Implementation examples
+## Usage examples

-The Nanopore experiment object is implemented in the [core utils API](https://github.com/qbicsoftware/core-utils-lib/blob/master/src/main/groovy/life/qbic/utils/NanoporeParser.groovy).
+`OxfordNanoporeExperiment` is used in the [core utils API](https://github.com/qbicsoftware/core-utils-lib/blob/master/src/main/groovy/life/qbic/utils/NanoporeParser.groovy).
 Usage examples can also be seen in the associated [unit test](../src/test/groovy/life/qbic/datamodel/datasets/datastructure/OxfordNanoporeExperimentSpec.groovy).

-The NfCore pipeline result object is implemented in the [core utils API](https://github.com/qbicsoftware/core-utils-lib/blob/master/src/main/groovy/life/qbic/utils/BioinformaticAnalysisParser.groovy).
+`NfCorePipelineResult` is used in the [core utils API](https://github.com/qbicsoftware/core-utils-lib/blob/master/src/main/groovy/life/qbic/utils/BioinformaticAnalysisParser.groovy).
 Usage examples can also be seen in the associated [unit test](../src/test/groovy/life/qbic/datamodel/datasets/datastructure/NfCorePipelineResultSpec.groovy).